 It's exciting enough that Korean food has finally come to Appleton - but we're talking about EXCELLENT Korean food and excellent sushi.
 This started as a small extension of an oriental grocery store in 1997, but in 2000 moved to a spacious location on Northland Avenue with a major upgrade in the menu.
 This is one of my favorite restaurants.
 I am simply delighted with the great flavors.
 Plus the place is attractive (one of the most beautiful interiors of any restaurant in the Valley), clean, with rapid service.
 Bee-bim bop, bulgoki, noodle soup, and many more dishes are featured on their menu.
 201 W Northland Ave, Appleton, 54911 - (920) 733-3205.

 Selecting a winner for best sushi in the Fox Valley is very difficult.
 Appleton has long had great sushi at Koreana (delicious, high-end), Far East, Nakashimas, and Fuji Sushi (a buffet with perhaps the best value for hungry sushi cravers), not to mention the relatively recent addition of Dong Po's sushi bar and limited sushi offerings (mostly in the style of California rolls) at Asia Garden, Hong Kong Buffet in Neenah, and some other places.
-But in late 2010, we had a surprising sushi surge on the southeast side of town, where Sapporos and the Thai, Sushi, and Japanese Steakhouse establishments are now competing within a few blocks of each other on Eisenhower Road.
-I review Sapporo Sushi below, and one can make a case that it or Far East have the best sushi.
-What do you think?
+But in late 2010, we had a surprising sushi surge on the southeast side of town.
+Sushi has become rather popular in the Fox Valley.

 I first ran into Noodles and Company in downtown Madison, where I was anxious to try their cuisine but deterred by a long line of locals (mostly students) trying to get into this popular place since I was in a hurry.
 The new (2005) Noodles and Company in Appleton does not have that problem (at least not yet), so I've been able to try it twice now with members of my family - and we've been thoroughly impressed.
 They offer a variety of outstanding noodle dishes covering Asian, Mediterranean, and American style food.
 The Asian dishes have bold flavors as fine as much more expensive restaurants.
 The Japanese pan noodles (udon) are outstanding, as is the Pad Thai, Bangkok Curry, Curry Soup, and Italian Penne.
 A typical dish costs $5 (I added the "vegetable trio" for another $1.75 - not needed but I love lots of veggies), and they will let you customize your meal as well.
 And if you don't like the flavor, they will adjust it or replace it.
 My Bangkok Curry on my second visit had a weak flavor, but they quickly brought me a little dish with additional sauce that brought the meal to perfection.
 The service is incredibly fast - you may have your food within five minutes or less from the time you order (about 2 minutes on my second visit).
 You pay at the order counter and they bring the food to your table if you are eating in.
 They also have a drive through - an indication of how quickly the dishes can be prepared.
 But it doesn't taste like fast food at all - the quality is outstanding.
 One sign of quality, in my opinion, is their choice of hot sauce on every table: my favorite Huy Fong Sriracha chili-garlic sauce.
 First class!
 I also recommend their flatbread - a delicious pancake-like bread for just 65 cents.
 Very tasty.
 And they offer some of our favorite trendy soft drinks, including excellent cream soda and Wisconsin root beer.
 They are on the north side of the Fox River Mall, at 4333 West Wisconsin Avenue.
 Open 11 AM to 9 PM Sun-Wed, and until 10 PM the rest of the week.
 Phone: (920) 734-4859; fax: (920) 734-4895.
 Also be sure to get a frequent eater card.